 Having clean water in your home is vital to your health and wellbeing.
-Most water systems contain bacteria, including the bacteria that cause Legionnaires’ disease.
-Legionnaires’ disease is a kind of pneumonia.
+Most water systems contain bacteria, including the bacteria that cause Legionnaires’ disease, a kind of pneumonia.
 It can affect anybody, but the risk to your health is extremely low.
 You will be more at risk if your immune system is low.
 This information is intended only as a general reference and not as a complete guide.

 What do Derby Homes do?

 We aim to meet the highest standard of water hygiene in our properties by carrying out water hygiene checks in the homes we manage.
 We employ a specialist contractor who does a simple check to reduce the risk of any bacteria in your home.
 This is usually carried out when we do any major work in your home, such as replacing a kitchen, bathroom or gas heating system.

 There are a few simple steps you can take to keep your water supply clean and healthy.

 - Clean your shower and taps of scale and debris every three to six months, or earlier if there is lime scale

 - If you have an electric hot-water tank, fully heat the water to 60˚C at least two to three times per week